-- (1) Section 32, Clause 2 of Act XXXI of 1880-In every such Province, District, or place as well as in any Province, District or place in which an order for a general search for arms has been issued and is still in operation under Act XXVIII of 1857, it shall not be lawful for any person to have in his possession any arms of the description mentioned in section VI of this Act, or any percussion cape, sulphur, gunpowder, or other ammunition without a license. - (2) Section 15 has been extended to the following places in Madras.-The Governor in Council, with the previous sanction of the Governor-General in Council, resolves under section 15, Act XI of 1878 (The Indian Arms Act) to extend the provisions of that section to the whole of the Malabar district.-(2) It is therefore hereby notified for general information, that within the limits of the said district no person who is not specified or described in Schedule I of the Indian Arms Rules, 1920, as exempted, shall from the date of this notification have in his possession any arms of any description except under a licence and in the manner and to the extent permitted by it.
+(3) Act XXXI of 1860 was replaced by this Act (XI of 1878).

+Section 15 has been extended to the following placesin Madras.-The Governor in Council, with the previous sanction of the Governor General in Council, resolves under section 15, Act XI of 1878 (The Indian Arms Act) to extend the provisions of that section to the whole of the Malabar district.-(2) It is therefore hereby notified for general information, that within the limits of the said district, no person who is not specified or described in Schedule I of the Indian Arms Rules, 1920, as exempted shall, from the date of this notification have in his possession any arms of any description except under a licence and in the manner and to the extent permitted by it.
 (Notn.
 No. 222 dated the 14th Sep.
 1922).